 Diagnostic Trouble Code (DTC) P0522 stands for Engine Oil Pressure Sensor/Switch “A” Circuit Low.

-In most applications, the engine oil pressure switch is a simple pressure switch that receives a reference voltage from the PCM.
-The pressure-sensing mechanism in the switch is in direct contact with the oil that circulates throughout the engine.
-This means that any changes in the oil pressure produce an increase or decrease in the resistance of the oil pressure switch.
+The pressure-sensing mechanism in the oil pressure switch is in direct contact with the oil gallery.
+This means that any changes in gallery oil pressure will produce an increase or decrease in the resistance of the oil pressure transducer.

 What are the Possible Causes of the P0522 Code?